What new physics can we extract from inflation using the ACT DR6 and DESI DR2 Observations?: Introduction

-Section~\ref{sec:methodology} describes the numerical framework developed to compute inflationary observables with high precision.
-This includes the Jordan-to-Einstein frame conformal transformation, evaluation of slow-roll parameters, and inversion techniques for reconstructing coupling functions consistent with data.
+Section~\ref{sec:methodology} presents the numerical framework used to compute inflationary observables, including the conformal transformation from the Jordan frame to the Einstein frame, the evaluation of slow-roll parameters, and the reconstruction of observables from the canonically normalized potential.

-In Section~\ref{sec:models}, we introduce the class of non-minimally coupled single-field inflationary models under investigation, detailing their theoretical motivation and explicit Jordan-frame formulations.
-Section~\ref{sec:models_under_study} further specifies the inflationary potentials studied—namely, Starobinsky, Higgs, T-Model ($\alpha$-attractor), quartic Hilltop, and D-brane inflation—along with their Einstein-frame dynamics.
+In Section~\ref{sec:models}, we introduce the general class of non-minimally coupled single-field inflationary models, while Section~\ref{sec:models_under_study} specifies the benchmark potentials studied in this work, namely the Starobinsky model, Higgs inflation, the $\alpha$-attractor T-model, quartic Hilltop inflation, and D-brane inflation.